There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Over 2-inch diameter.
 Most examples you’ll run across of this size were probably not intended for use in games and are instead meant as decoration.

-Rare, Vintage, and Old Marbles Worth Money
+Rare, Vintage, and Old Valuable Marbles

 The most valuable marbles are generally made from glass.